huangdgm/test_openai_mcp/README.md

 ## 🏗️ Architecture Overview

-The system implements a microservices-style architecture with specialized AI agents, each handling specific responsibilities:
+The system implements a microservices-style architecture with specialized AI agents, each handling specific responsibilities.
+The architecture includes intelligent parallel execution for optimal performance.

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐